sioiokwong/apps/school/ABOUT.md

 **Innovation**

-Our community sustainability page is innovative and creative and takes a novel approach by integrating content from these various areas and attempting to provide a replicable structure as well as attempt to inspire other institutions.
+Our community page  is innovative and creative and takes a novel approach by integrating content from these various areas and attempting to provide a replicable structure as well as attempt to inspire other institutions.

 **Clarity**